 Press the Audiovisual Systems Help button on the classroom telephone.
 On the Macdonald Campus - dial local 7896.
 More information

-Where do I go to get help with students with special needs?
+Where do I go to get information on accommodations for students with disabilities?

 How do I find out about exam regulations and protocols?

 Find information about exam regulations, invigilation, conflicts and dates, as well as your responsibilities as an instructor.
 More information

 Are there grading policies or guidelines at McGill which address, for example, the allocation of grades for "attendance" or "participation"?

 McGill's policies on grading and assessment of student work are currently under review.
 Guidelines will be disseminated as appropriate.